jotka/java-design-patterns/README-STRUCTURAL.txt

 Decorator
 ---------
-add additional responsibilities dynamically to an object.
+Add additional responsibilities dynamically to an object.
+This is used when you want to add functionality to an object, but not by extending that object's type.
+This allows you to do so at runtime.

 Flyweight